COG-UK/docs/setting-up-ocarina.md

 * `MAJORA_USER` is your username on the appropriate Majora instance
 * `MAJORA_TOKEN` is set to `OAUTH` (note that you will not be able to use the `v2+` API without a rotating token)
 * `CLIENT_ID` is the Client ID of your registered application
-* `CLIENT_SECRET` is the Client Secret of your registered application
+* `CLIENT_SECRET` is the Client Secret ID of your registered application

 ### 5. Test Ocarina